-Delivering high quality patient care has become increasingly difficult for hospitals and health systems experiencing an alarming exodus of nursing staff.
+Delivering high quality patient care has become increasingly difficult for hospitals and health systems, which are experiencing an alarming exodus of nursing staff.

 The American Nurses Association recently urged the Department of Health and Human Services to declare the country’s critical nursing shortage a national crisis.
 The ongoing shortage — a problem since 2012 — has only been exacerbated by the ongoing COVID-19 crisis.

 Hospitals and health systems are responding by enhancing their recruiting efforts, offering signing bonuses, and implementing an all-hands-on-deck approach to patient care.
 They’re also exploring innovative telehealth solutions to increase efficiencies and free up nurse time across healthcare facilities.